meleu/tdd-ruby/ruby-tooling.md

 irb(main):002> exit
 ```

-**NOTE**: to make it easier to read, throughout the book the `irb` sessions will be presented omitting the verbose prompt and the return value as a comment, like here:
+**NOTE**: to make it easier to read, throughout the book the `irb` sessions will be presented omitting the verbose prompt, and the return value will appear as a comment, like here:

 ```ruby
 # IRB SESSION